How to become a family mediator

 University

-You could do a degree or postgraduate diploma that would give you some of the skills needed for this role.
-Relevant subjects include:
+You could do a degree or postgraduate diploma to get some of the skills you need for this job.

 - social work